Software-Society-Code-Hub/Point-of-Sale-System/README.md

-# POS by Romel D. Zerna Jr and Mel Fatima Fernandez BSIT-1
+# Point of Sale system
+A project made with Visual Basic VB.Net on our first year college for school project.
-# Default Login
+# Login
+user: admin
-# User: admin pass: admin
+pass: admin